 Fault codes related to the IBS sensor are stored in the DME module.
-The DME will perform a check of the current, voltage, temperature.
+The DME will check the current, voltage, and temperature.

 These messages may be stored in the DME module if there is a problem with the IBS sensor.